yclerc/yc.github.io/aboutme.md

 - I spend too much time in front of my computer
 - I dedicate the rest of it to enjoy nature and find ways to slow down the effects of global warming or overconsumption.

-What else do you need?
+What else do you need??

 ### My story